jaspector

 See hours above

-Typical inspection sequence: Not published.
+Typical sequence: Not published.
 Standard IRC sequence (foundation, rough framing, rough-in trades, insulation, final) applies for most residential projects.

 Required for residential and commercial construction, alterations, and regulated work.
 The village also issues certificates of occupancy.

+Building permit fees in Homer, NE are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not published.
 Contact Village Hall at (402) 698-2155..
 Fees are calculated as: Not published.
 Contact Village Hall..
 Plan check fee: Not published.
 Contact Village Hall..

-1. Determine whether a permit is required for your project type (residential, commercial, certificate of occupancy).
+To apply for a building permit in Homer, NE, follow these steps: 1.
+Determine whether a permit is required for your project type (residential, commercial, certificate of occupancy).
 2. Download the applicable permit application from https://homer.municipalimpact.com/permits-and-inspections or call Village Hall at (402) 698-2155 to request forms.
 3. Complete the application with project description, site information, and contractor details.
 4. Submit completed application and required documents to Village Hall at 110 John St. 5.
 Village staff reviews application and plans; Planning and Zoning Commission may be involved for certain project types.
 6. Receive permit approval and pay fees.
 7. Post permit on job site and begin work.
 8. Schedule required inspections by contacting Village Hall at (402) 698-2155.
 9. Receive Certificate of Occupancy after passing final inspection.